 While not the biggest name in the sport, Kevenz products are made with real rubber, deep seams, and wool fiber.
-Pack of 12 features tennis balls that are suitable for practicing and casual play.
+Pack of 12 features balls that are suitable for practice and casual play.
 Thick lining offers long-lasting play; does well to resist some water.

-Not as bouncy as pricier or more popular brands.
+Not as bouncy as more popular brands.
 Fairly soft.
-Reports of flat balls upon delivery, and balls breaking with rough play, are common.

 For almost 150 years, the tennis ball as we know it has more or less been the same.
 In the 1880s in England, it evolved to essentially what it is today: a rubber ball covered by felt with pressurized air on the inside.
 Shape, weight, and size are nearly uniform across all tennis balls.
 They are roughly two ounces in weight and just over 2.5 inches in diameter.

-That simplicity and consistency in design belies the creativity and innovation underneath, however.
+That simplicity and consistency in design belie the creativity and innovation underneath, however.
 There are significant subtle variations among tennis balls that can have a dramatic impact on your tennis game.
-It’s these small but important distinctions that need to be considered when purchasing and using tennis balls.
-As a consumer, it’s also important to know if your tennis ball needs will change over time; for many people, they do.
+You will need to consider these small but important distinctions when choosing and using tennis balls.
+As a consumer, it’s also important to know if your tennis ball needs will change over time.
+For many people, they do.
 If so, you’ll likely want to have more than one kind of tennis ball in your possession.